Police nad Metují

 Police nad Metují (/cs/, Politz an der Mettau) is a town in Náchod District in the Hradec Králové Region of the Czech Republic.
-It has about 4,100 inhabitants.
+It has about 4,200 inhabitants.
+The town is located in the Broumov Highlands.

+Police nad Metují was probably founded in the first half of the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument is the Chapel of Our Lady of the Snow, protected as a national cultural monument.

 Administrative division

 Police nad Metují consists of six municipal parts (in brackets population according to the 2021 census):